yanikkumar/myblessings/README.md

 - **Add more messages:** The messages in `index.php` can be expanded.
 - **Improve the animations:** The JavaScript in `index.php` could be enhanced.
-- **Add праздничные features:** Think of new ways to make the more interactive and engaging.
+- **Add features:** Think of new ways to make the more interactive and engaging.
 - **Fix bugs:** If you find any issues, please report them or submit a pull request with a fix.

 1. Fork the repository.